AdaptiveCity/sensor_pycom/README.md

 This readme (below) has a summary of the 'firmware update' process for BOTH the expansion board (do this first) and the LoPy4 (or WiPy, FiPy etc) module used.
-The components will work out-of-the-box but it's recommended to upgrade them to the latest firmware before using them
+The components will work out-of-the-box but it's recommended to upgrade them to the latest firmware before using them.

-Also in this readme there's a brief discussion of the alternative development tools, i.e. Pymakr (from Pycom), rshell (3rd party open-source) and mpfshel (3rd-party open source).
-Each of these provides the same basic functionality i.e. the ability to transfer files to/from the compute module, and interact with the micropython interpreter on that compute module (referred to as the REPL loop).
+Also in this readme there's a brief discussion of the alternative development tools, i.e. Pymakr (from Pycom), rshell (3rd party open-source) and mpfshell (3rd-party open source).
+Each of these provides the same basic functionality i.e. the ability to transfer files to/from the dev module, and interact with the micropython interpreter on that compute module (referred to as the REPL loop).

 The `examples` directory contains a number of sample programs, mainly evolved from sample code in the